YuMingQian1234/Video-SportsCom/README.md

 ## Citation

-If you find VideoLLaMA useful for your research and applications, please cite using this BibTeX:
+If you find Video-Sports useful for your research and applications, please cite using this BibTeX:

 ```bibtex
 @article{damonlpsg2025videollama3,